P4TTL/P4TTL/README.md

 - 🌱 I’m currently learning

-Git, GitHub, JavaScript, Linux and HTML
+Git, GitHub, JavaScript, Linux, Python and HTML
-Also plan to learn more Python but time seems to fly by even during lockdowns.

 - 💞️ I’m looking to collaborate on